01

 Final thoughts

-This wasn’t just a design refresh.
-It was about setting the ground rules for a better product.
+This wasn’t just a design refresh — it was about creating the foundation for a better product.

-In just a few months, we went from scattered ideas to a shared system — with clear flows, a defined structure, and a design language the whole team could build on.
+In a few months, we turned scattered ideas into a shared system: clear flows, a defined structure, and a design language the team could build on.

-This wasn’t just a design refresh.
-It was about setting the ground rules for a better product.
+This wasn’t just a design refresh — it was about creating the foundation for a better product.

-In just a few months, we went from scattered ideas to a shared system — with clear flows, a defined structure, and a design language the whole team could build on.
+In a few months, we turned scattered ideas into a shared system: clear flows, a defined structure, and a design language the team could build on.

-This wasn’t just a design refresh.
-It was about setting the ground rules for a better product.
+This wasn’t just a design refresh — it was about creating the foundation for a better product.

-In just a few months, we went from scattered ideas to a shared system — with clear flows, a defined structure, and a design language the whole team could build on.
+In a few months, we turned scattered ideas into a shared system: clear flows, a defined structure, and a design language the team could build on.

 What I learned